-C&R Consulting pursue research and development (R&D) in areas where we see a gap in industry knowledge.
+C&R Consulting (C&R) pursue research and development (R&D) in areas where we see a gap in industry knowledge.
 Our research projects range from new mineral-hosted carbon sequestration methods, to neural networks for improving coke strength after reaction (CSR), and catchment regionalisation for better flood frequency modelling.
 As a registered Research Service Provider (RSP), we provide R&D services to clients seeking expertise in all environmental sciences, including climatology, ecology, hydrogeology, mineralogy and geochemical or numerical modelling.
-View our recent publications and presentations for a taste of our research activities or email our directors, Cecily Rasmussen and Chris Cuff.
+View our recent publications and presentations for a taste of our research activities – or email our principal research scientist, Jasmine Jaffrés.

 Queensland University of Technology Alliance

-C&R Consulting has formed an alliance with the Queensland University of Technology to share information and services.
+C&R have formed an alliance with the Queensland University of Technology to share information and services.
 This alliance allows for a transfer of knowledge and research from both partners to ensure that C&R can remain competitive in a diverse and constantly changing environment.

 Statistical Analysis and Programming

 C&R have a long history in the application of statistical analyses and numerical programming to research problems.
 We provide our clients with practical outputs, including characterisation assessments, spatial products and predictive models.